AD3man/a3_ZAM_malfunctions/README.md

 ## Usage of the script

-Copy "ZAM_malfunctions" folder and the "CfgFunctions" part of description.exe into your mission.
+Copy "ZAM_malfunctions" folder and the "CfgFunctions" part of description.ext into your mission.

 For each unit you wish this script to work for add: